eclipse-vertx/vert.x/new/core_manual_ruby.md

     # Do something with config

-    puts 'number of wibbles is #{config.wibble_number}
+    puts "number of wibbles is #{config.wibble_number}"

-The config returned is a JSON object.
+The config returned is a Ruby Hash.
 You can use this object to configure the verticle.
 Allowing verticles to be configured in a consistent way like this allows configuration to be easily passed to them irrespective of the language.

 ## Logging from a Verticle